 Shrimp & Spaghetti Squash Salad

-Mississippi Gulf Shrimp marinated in cilantro–pine nut pesto atop a bed of spaghetti squash, with pineapple banana relish and drizzled with a mango vinaigrette.
+Mississippi Gulf Shrimp marinated in cilantro–pine nut pesto atop a bed of spaghetti squash, with pineapple banana relish and drizzled with

 TIME: 90 minutes